xma711/notebook/database/relational_database/postgres/README.md

 It has the advantage of being standards-compliant and having many advanced features like reliable transactions and concurrency without read locks. (meaning?)

-To install postgres and a contrib package that adds some additional utilitites:
+To install postgres and a contrib package that adds some additional utilities:
 sudo apt-get install postgresql postgresql-contrib